Review of the United Club℠ Infinite Card

 Credit Card Insider is an independent, advertising supported website.
 Credit Card Insider receives compensation from some credit card issuers as advertisers.
 Advertiser relationships do not affect card ratings or our Editor’s Best Card Picks.
 Credit Card Insider has not reviewed all available credit card offers in the marketplace.
 Content is not provided or commissioned by any credit card issuers.
 Reasonable efforts are made to maintain accurate information, though all credit card information is presented without warranty.
 When you click on any ‘Apply Now’ button, the most up-to-date terms and conditions, rates, and fee information will be presented by the issuer.
 Credit Card Insider has partnered with CardRatings for our coverage of credit card products.
 Credit Card Insider and CardRatings may receive a commission from card issuers.
 A list of these issuers can be found on our Editorial Guidelines.

-You’ll also get 100,000 bonus miles after spending $5,000 in the first 3 months after account opening, free first and second checked bags for you and a companion, United Club membership, and access to a variety of Visa Signature & Chase benefits to aid you in travel and shopping.
+You’ll also get free first and second checked bags for you and a companion, United Club membership, and access to a variety of Visa Signature & Chase benefits to aid you in travel and shopping.

 Frequent travelers of United Airlines will get the most out of this card.
 I get into how frequently you need to use it to get your money’s worth in the Bottom Line.
 If you’re interested in that immediately click here, otherwise, read on below.